-As a note, during public holidays, high seasons, special events and festivals the prices of services can be from two to ten times more than the normal prices.
+As a note, during public holidays, high seasons, special events, and festivals the prices of services can be from two to ten times more than the normal prices.
 Therefore, we normally don’t organize guided motorbike tours during these occasions.
-Bike rentals for unguided tours are still available but make sure you book before we are on holidays.
+Bike rentals for unguided tours are still available but make sure you book before we are on holiday.

 GUIDED / SELF-GUIDED VIETNAM MOTORBIKE TOURS PRICES

-You probably heard or knew that Vietnam is a cheap country to travel, but that’s for classic travel like big groups by bus and mass tourism and touristy places.
-When it comes to small group adventure motorcycling, kayaking, rock climbing etc. which are high-risk speciality adventures then you should allow a higher budget for your travel.
-This is same everywhere, not just Vietnam.
-Below are the most typical Vietnam motorbike tours prices that we pay in order to have fresh and delicious food (not chemically frozen food at roadside stores or Chinese products!), comfortable places to stay, good touring bikes and a fantastic trip.
+You probably heard or knew that Vietnam is a cheap country to travel to, but that’s for classic travel like big groups by bus and mass tourism and touristy places.
+When it comes to small group adventure motorcycling, kayaking, rock climbing, etc. which are high-risk specialty adventures then you should allow a higher budget for your travel.
+This is the same everywhere, not just in Vietnam.
+Below are the most typical Vietnam motorbike tours prices that we pay in order to have fresh and delicious food (not chemically frozen food at roadside stores or Chinese products!), comfortable places to stay, good touring bikes, and a fantastic trip.
 You get what you pay for.
 If you try to save money, people will overcharge you for things or services you don’t know and this is how scams happen.

 TOURING BIKE RENTALS

-Rental prices start from around 10$US/day/bike for new semi-automatic scooters, 15$US/day/bike for 125cc new touring motorcycles and 25 to 35$US/bike/day for 125-250cc dirt bikes (125cc off-road motorbikes are new 2013-2014 models).
-Our motorbikes are all Japanese Honda products which were made in Japan, Vietnam, Thailand or China.
+Rental prices start from around 10$US/day/bike for new semi-automatic scooters, 15$US/day/bike for 125cc new touring motorcycles, and 25 to 35$US/bike/day for 125-250cc dirt bikes (125cc off-road motorbikes are new 2013-2014 models).
+Our motorbikes are all Japanese Honda products that were made in Japan, Vietnam, Thailand, or China.
 They are not Chinese products.

-We have been receiving some requests for Chinese copy of the Honda Win 100cc from tourists who travel on a tight budget.
+We have been receiving some requests for a Chinese copy of the Honda Win 100cc from tourists who travel on a tight budget.
 Well, this is very different from what we do and the truth is at this link.
-You can be more lucky with these Chinese copycats but the big chance you have to pay repair along the way almost every day.
+You can be luckier with these Chinese copycats but a big chance you have to pay for repairs along the way almost every day.
 In the end, you simply can’t save but lose money!
 Sorry, we couldn’t help if this is what you want.

-Food is cheap because most are local products.
+The food is cheap because most are local products.
 However, don’t be surprised if you have to pay higher drink costs in villages than in restaurants or even bars.
-Typically, a breakfast costs 2-4$US/person, lunch or dinner is around 7$US/person.
-Drinks is around 1$US each.
+Typically, breakfast costs 2-4$US/person, and lunch or dinner is around 7$US/person.
+Drinks are around 1$US each.
 On our tours, we order fresh and quality local food, not frozen or Chinese products!
-We try to avoid street food which is either dangerous or not well cooked.
-Many people thought the food is cheap in Vietnam but it depends on what you eat and the quality of food.
+We try to avoid street food which is either dangerous or not well-cooked.
+Many people thought food is cheap in Vietnam but it depends on what you eat and the quality of the food.
 We know the difference between good food and dangerous food!

 Traffic in Vietnam is dangerous and scary.
 You can’t travel in a very big group because you may block the road.
-Riding experience is very important because Vietnamese traffic is very scary.
-FYI, 27 people die from road accidents every day and most (at least 60%) are motorbike riders!
+The riding experience is very important because Vietnamese traffic is very scary.
+FYI, 22 people die from road accidents every day and most (at least 60%) are motorbike riders!

-Most of our customers book fully guided and supported trips and they will be guided by professional and licensed English speaking tour guides.
+Most of our customers book fully guided and supported trips and they will be guided by professional and licensed English-speaking tour guides.
 The cost seems high at first but they all enjoy their rides and are in safe hands.
-We take care of everything and what they do is to ride, relax and enjoy.
+We take care of everything and what they do is to ride, relax, and enjoy.
 A professional guide is 4-in-1: handy mechanic / guide / leader / translator.
-The cost of such a great guided Vietnam motorcycle tour is from just 99$US/day/person (for a group of five riders and 125cc manual road bike).
-To have more details of our Vietnam motorbike tours prices, please visit this link.
+The cost of such a great guided Vietnam motorcycle tour is just 99$US/day/person (for a group of five riders and by 125cc manual road bike).
+To have more details about our Vietnam motorbike tours prices, please visit this link.

 You can watch this video about typical guided dirt bike tours of Vietnam, suggested for intermediate and advanced riders.
-Without a guide, you don’t likely find these roads!
+Without a guide, you won’t likely find these roads!